 Many students work part-time, either for the extra money or to gain valuable experience and to improve their future employability.
 Either way you will find plenty of opportunities through our student employment service - Joblink.
 This is based on campus in the Students' Union.

-The Study Abroad option is available on all of our courses.
-You may choose to spend a year of your course studying abroad at one of our partner universities in Europe, North America or even the Far East.
+The study abroad option is available on all courses.
+You will spend either the third year of the BEng or fourth year of the MEng studying at a university in Australia, North America or even the far east.

-Increasingly valued by employers, this option provides you with a fantastic opportunity to experience life in another country and a different culture.
-Students who have participated say that they found it a life-changing experience.
-The Study Abroad programme can help you gain confidence, broaden your horizons and develop skills and experiences which can improve your employability.
+Increasingly valued by employers, this will provide you with a fantastic opportunity to experience life in another country and a different culture.
+Some of

 To find out more visit our Study Abroad website.